lirantal/nodejs-cli-apps-best-practices/README.md

 - exit code 0 conveys a successful execution
 - exit code 1 conveys a failure

-You may also choose to use customized exit codes with semantics of your program, but if you do be sure to document these properly.
+You may also choose to use customized exit codes with semantics of your program, but if you do, be sure to document them properly.

 Reference: A [list of exit codes](http://www.tldp.org/LDP/abs/html/exitcodes.html) used by the BASH shell